Samsung Officially Confirms H2 2026 Launch Window

 Eyewear Partnerships: Warby Parker and Gentle Monster

-Warby Parker brings mass-market accessibility to the Android XR glasses narrative.
+Warby Parker brings mass-market accessibility to the Android XR narrative.
 The brand’s strengths — affordable pricing, widespread retail presence, and established U.S. customer base — position it as the “everyday” channel for Android XR eyewear.

 Competitive Context: Taking on Meta Ray-Ban

+The primary competitive benchmark is Meta’s Ray-Ban Smart Glasses.
 Android XR glasses are expected to differentiate in three key areas:

 What’s Next

 Samsung is expected to provide a formal product reveal closer to the H2 2026 launch window — most likely at Samsung Unpacked or Google I/O 2026 in May.
-The Android XR developer preview program, launched alongside the Galaxy XR headset, continues to expand the software ecosystem ahead of consumer hardware availability.

 “With Android XR, we are building a platform that is ready for the next computing era — one where AI glasses are as essential as the smartphone.”